 Here are some useful resources for you to explore metadata schema in your research areas:

-A README file is intended to help ensure that your research data can be correctly interpreted and re-used by others.
 Here are some best practices in creating comprehensive README files.

 General information |